kejsiStruga/Server-Room-Monitoring/README.md

-*The project folder has all the components of the software including here: programm to retrieve sensor data in Raspberry which is a Python script where the Adafruit library is used, also the Java Project that shows the graphs to authenticated users (role-based app)*
+*The project folder has all the components of the software including here: program to retrieve sensor data in Raspberry which is a Python script where the Adafruit library is used, also the Java Project that shows the graphs to authenticated users (role-based app).
+Unfortunately, because we used the free tier of Amazon, the web-app is not operating live*